Summer of Soul (soundtrack)

 Summer of Soul (...Or, When the Revolution Could Not Be Televised) [Original Motion Picture Soundtrack] is the accompanying soundtrack to the 2021 American documentary film Summer of Soul directed by Ahmir "Questlove" Thompson, which covers the 1969 Harlem Cultural Festival.
 Like the documentary film, the live recordings did not have an official public release for more than 50 years.
-The album featured 17 live renditions selected and curated by Questlove, performed over the course of the festival.
-These songs were recorded by various performers Stevie Wonder, Mahalia Jackson, Nina Simone, The 5th Dimension, The Staple Singers, Gladys Knight & the Pips, Mavis Staples, Blinky Williams, Sly and the Family Stone, and The Chambers Brothers and featured a range of genres, like rock, R&B, soul, jazz, pop, gospel.
+The album featured 17 live renditions selected by Questlove, performed over the course of the festival.
+The songs were recorded by Stevie Wonder, Mahalia Jackson, Nina Simone, the 5th Dimension, the Staple Singers, Gladys Knight & the Pips, Mavis Staples, Blinky Williams, Sly and the Family Stone, and the Chambers Brothers and featured a range of genres, like rock, R&B, soul, jazz, pop, gospel.

 As Questlove had to license copyrights for the track, the compilation soundtrack did not have an official release along with the film in June 2021.
 It was officially announced on December 9, 2021, with Legacy Recordings distributing the album.
 "Sing a Simple Song" was released as the lead single from the album on the same date.
 The album was released on January 21, 2022, in digital and CD; where the physical release had excluded one of the tracks from the album.
 An official vinyl release of the soundtrack was announced on Target, which released exclusively through their website on June 17, and a general release on July 1, by Rough Trade Records.

 Questlove initially considered on including songs that were not in the film, but decided to stick with the music that had already been cleared for release.
 He assured that the film's deluxe version will have more songs to choose from that, which will be cleared in time for release.